 The Loki series will follow on from the events of Avengers: Endgame.
 During the time heist in the Battle of New York (2012), past-Loki managed to get away with the Tesseract.
 Whilst the Avengers simply time-travelled again to acquire it to defeat Thanos, 2012 Loki teleported away, and in the process created another separate timeline.

-This is the character that will star in the Disney Plus series - not the version of Loki that was killed by Thanos at the start of Infinity War.
+This is the character that will star in the Disney Plus series - not the relatively redeemed version of Loki that was killed by Thanos at the start of Infinity War.
 According to rumours, the series will follow the troublesome trickster as he jumps between important historical events with hilarious consequences.

 There’s also speculation that Sophia Di Martino will be playing one of two characters - Lady Loki or Enchantress - after a set photo leaked on Twitter.
 Lady Loki is basically a female version of Loki, whilst Enchantress is known as one of Thor’s greatest enemies - someone this Loki would be likely to team up with.

 If Di Martino is Lady Loki, this could be an ongoing theme for the show.
 Digital Spy reported that Richard E Grant could be playing Old Man Loki, though this isn’t confirmed just yet.
-Other rumours indicate that Owen Wilson will be playing Justice Peace, a time-hopping mercenary who has been hired by the TVA.

-The first artwork reveal showed that Loki will be mulling about in the year 1975 at some point, as Jaws is showing on the movie poster.
+The first artwork reveal showed that Loki will also be mulling about in the year 1975 at some point, as Jaws is showing on the movie poster.